Peadar O'Donnell: Socialism

 Like certain other Irish republicans of this era, O'Donnell did not see the republican cause solely in Irish nationalist terms.
 O'Donnell also advocated a social revolution in an independent Ireland, seeing himself as a follower of James Connolly, the socialist republican executed for his part in the leadership of the Easter Rising.
 The period 1919–23 had seen much social unrest in Ireland, including land occupations by the tenants in rural areas and the Occupation of factories by workers.
 O'Donnell, in fact, is regarded as the first Irish person to use the term "occupation" in relation to the occupation of a workplace, when he and the staff of Monaghan Asylum occupied the hospital in 1919.
 "The occupation was, in fact, the first action in Ireland to describe itself as a soviet, and the Red Flag was raised above it."
 It was also one of the first declared Soviets outside of Russia.
 O'Donnell became governor of the Soviet and declared a 48-hour week for the workers and sacked the matron for insubordination.
 Eventually, they went back to work pending a settlement.

 O'Donnell believed that the IRA should have adopted the people's cause and supported land re-distribution and workers' rights.
 He blamed the anti-Treaty republicans' lack of support among the Irish public in the Civil War on their lack of a social programme.
 Some republicans, notably Liam Mellows, did share O'Donnell's view, and in fact, there was a large redistribution of land from absentee landlords to tenants in the new Free State.

-According to author and historian Tom Mahon, "There were many contradictions and weaknesses in O'Donnell's polemic.
+According to historian Tom Mahon, "There were many contradictions and weaknesses in O'Donnell's polemic.
 In reality, the IRA was a petit bourgeoisie conspiratorial organisation rather than a workers' and peasants' army.
 It was firmly rooted in the nineteenth-century concept of a nationalist revolution and its few socialists were largely peripheral to the organisation.
 Kevin O'Higgins, a leading Sinn Féin activist during the Anglo-Irish War, famously said, 'We were probably the most conservative-minded revolutionaries who ever put through a successful revolution.'
 Additionally, O'Donnell failed to justify the IRA's refusal to acknowledge the wishes of the majority of the southern Irish population who supported the Free State.
 Most glaring of all, he had no satisfactory explanation of what to do with the Protestant working class in Northern Ireland, who were prepared to take up arms to prevent their 'liberation' by the IRA.
 Despite the many flaws of his argument, he has received much serious attention from historians and biographers."

-O'Donnell lost a libel case he took against the Dominican published "Irish Rosary" monthly, following articles in the magazine that claimed he was a Soviet agent, and had studied at the Moscow Lenin School.
+O'Donnell lost a libel case he took against the Dominican published "Irish Rosary" monthly, following articles in the magazine that claimed he was a Soviet agent and had studied at the Moscow Lenin School.